raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/v-security/21-using-auth-as-resource.md

     }
 ```

-If we do not want to expose the `User` information on the frontend,
+If we do not want to expose the `AccountInfo` information on the frontend,
 we can simple add an `OAuth2Authentication` object as a parameter *inside* the `create` method:

 ```JAVA